TheEmpty/Otomatik/README.md

 # Clojure IRC Bot

-An IRC bot in Clojure!
+An IRC bot in Clojure.
 Designed to be modular and plugin-based.

 ## Usage